 Optimise rows to prevent memory loss.
 This will ultimately allow your project to operate more quickly and efficiently.
 Strings may get long and take up unnecessary space, which might be used for more useful features.

 It’s critical to the success of any project.
 Checking for bugs and correcting errors can be time-consuming and laborious.
-The good news is that other developers have recognized how tedious it is to review code, so they’ve developed tools to help with the process.
-However, you may catch bugs quickly by utilizing Stack Trace or Null Pointer Exception.
+The good news is that other developers have recognised how tedious it is to review code, so they’ve developed tools to help with the process.
+However, you may catch bugs quickly by utilising Stack Trace or Null Pointer Exception.